 Bob hairstyles are extremely popular among both stylists and their clients.
 We love them for a great variety of options they offer for ladies with different tastes and types of hair.
 If your hair is straight and smooth, a classic look is your cup of tea, but a blunt bob is just the thing!
 But if you want something more sophisticated, you can switch to an angled bob or its asymmetrical version.
 There is a choppy bob to suit wavy hair, and there is a layered option to add volume to thin hair, not to mention varied lengths that work in many cases.
 So, let’s have a look at some updos invented for different bob hairstyles.

+Let’s start with our fav among hairstyles for short hair.
 Give a stunning twist to your inverted bob hairstyle by combining an intricate one-side basket weave with volumizing styling on the front and top.
 Don’t forget to straighten the hair perfectly for a more dramatic look!

 This angled bob is really edgy due to the eye-catching contrast – loose waves and much volume on the one side versus tight braids on the other side.

+Looking for curly bob hairstyles?
+You will definitely love this one.
 Use texturizing products to give some grit to curly bob hairstyles.
 Roll side pieces back to put the style together and decorate with exquisite jewels matching your hair color.

 A messy bob can look really chic, when loose side braids are nonchalantly blended into a wavy hairstyle.
 A three-strand braid is not your only option!

 Get Inspired by Braided Updos for Short Hair